Unoccupied Property Insurance

 Unoccupied Property or Home Insurance

-Unoccupied home insurance is a separate policy that covers you when you leave your home for longer than 30 days.
+Unoccupied property insurance is a separate policy that covers you when you leave your home for longer than 30 days.
 Your normal cover will usually only ensure you are covered for between 30-60 days, so it is vital to ensure that you are fully protected.

 Leaving your home unoccupied for a longer period is seen as a greater risk for reasons such as burglary, leaks, and damage.
 If there is no one there to notice these issues, the damage can become bigger and worse by the time you have gotten back.